JGuetschow/UNFCCC_non-AnnexI_data/README.md

 The code has not been tested under Windows and Mac OS.

-* requirements: requirements.txt, venv, firefox-geckodriver
-* explain datalad, gin

 ### Update BUR, NC, and NDC submissions
+The maintainers of this repository will update the list of submissions and the downloaded pdf files frequently.
+However, in some cases you might want to have the data early and
-TODO: develop a method to avoid conflicts here. e.G. only a few maintainers commit the raw data and all others use that or if they need updated raw data only use that locally.
+TODO: develop a method to avoid conflicts here. e.G. only a few maintainers commit the raw data and all others use that or if they need updated raw data only use that locally. (set up a branch in the main repo to do that)

 To update BUR, NC, and NDC submissions first make sure your branch is in sync with `main` to avoid conflict when merging your branch later.
 To update the list of submissions run `make update-bur` in the main project folder.
 This will create a new list of submissions.
 To actually download the files run `make download-bur`

+### Adding new datasets
+See section [Contributing] below.

 ## Contributing
 The idea behind this data package is that several people contribute to extracting the data from pdf files such that for each user the work is less than for individual data reading and in the same time data quality improves through institutionalized data checking.
+You can contribute in defferent ways.

+### Check and propose submissions
+The easiest way to contribute to the repository is via anlysis of submissions for data coverage.
+Before selecting a submission for analysis check that it is not yet listed as analyzed in the submission overview issues.

+### Organize machine readable data

+### Read data

+### Check data

+### Composite datasets

+###

 * use forks,
 * use structure